 In October 2019, Health Canada announced that they had found no safety concerns and approved continuing that trial.
 Also around that time period, it was announced that Intelgenx has plans to increase dosages, subject to Health Canada approval.
 They also announced that they are seeking FDA approval for their trial.

 In April 2020 Intelgenx put the clinical trial on hold because of the Covid-19 pandemic.
-Hopefully it will start back again in early 2021.
-September 2020
+The trial restarted in 2022 and is expected to be completed in April 2024.

 Intelgenx montelukast clinical trial